real-space/AngstromCube/green/README.md

 Compilation

     green can be compiled for the CPU without CUDA to check its functionality.
+    Run the HAS_NO_CUDA.sh in this folder and activate -DHAS_NO_CUDA in Makefile.
     Otherwise, green is a CUDA code for NVIDIA GPUs.
     Please use either the Makefile in this folder or CMake